bifferos/bb/buildroot/readme.txt

 libpthread_0.9.32-79_rdc.ipk
 mjpg-streamer_r136-1_rdc.ipk

+Copy them to ./packages/.

 You may also need some files in a /www directory for mjpg-streamer, depending on the command-line used.
+They can be either added to the ./files directory, and risk bloating the firmware, or you can simply make up a fake 'package' for them, by putting them in a tarball called './data.tar.gz' and then wrapping that tarball in another one called something like 'mjpg-streamer-www_1_rdc.ipk'.

 Step 3 - Experiment by 'pushing' a tarball with the files to the board